-When they come to a page with images and labels, ensure that they read the text and captions.
-Ask, "What is happening in that photo?"
+When they come to a page with images, timelines, maps, and labels, ensure that they read the text, illustration, and captions.
+Ask, "What is happening in that photo, map, or timeline?"

 When they come to sidebar presentations, timelines, or maps, pause to discuss.
-For example, if the page has a map with labels, ask questions to have them locate specific places based on information in the text.
-Ask, "In what continent is Stromer's site in Egypt located?"
+For example, if the page has sidebar presentations, ask, "How might the information on the sidebars connect with what you read on the page?"

-At various points, pause to have them read the headings and subheadings; ask what they think this page will be about before they start to read it.
-This will help them use the text structure to help them organize the information as they read.
+At various points, pause to have them read the headings and subheadings; ask why they think the author chose those headings and subheadings.
+This will help them identify the purpose of the headings and organize the information as they read.

-If they ask questions while reading, pause to discuss them and have them find a page that may help to answer those questions.
+If they ask questions while reading, pause to discuss them and have them find evidence that may help answer those questions.